apache/trafficcontrol/docs/source/api/to_extensions.rst

 	.. note:: This field has meaning only for "Check Extensions"

 :type:    The Check :term:`Type` of the extension.

-	.. versionchanged:: 1.5
-		Since ``to_extensions`` returns configured TO Plugins in 1.5, this type will either be the stored extension type or ``TO_PLUGIN`` for TO Plugins.
+This type will either be the stored extension type or ``TO_PLUGIN`` for TO Plugins.
 :version: A (hopefully) semantic version number describing the version of the plugin

 .. code-block:: http